IamLiesa/blog_21moves/content/blog/six-benefits-you-didn't-know-stretching-would-have-on-your-body.md

 news_keywords = ["yoga stretching"]
 banner = "img/posts/six-benefits-you-didn't-know-stretching-would-have-on-your-body/Mermaid Pose.jpeg"

-summary = "You might feel that stretching only steals time from your 'real' workout.
-But there actually are many benefits that come from properly stretch your body."

-type = "promo"
+summary = "When starting to practice yoga, you inevitably also start to stretch your body more.
+I have never really paid attention to stretching.
+It always worked out for me without and I felt like it would only steal time for my 'real' workout.
+Nowadays, I am stretching my body on a daily basis and I can't tell you often enough how good it feels.
+That's why today I want to share with you my favorite yoga stretches and all the benefits it has on your body today."

 +++

 {{% header "Six Benefits you didn't know Stretching would have on your Body" "stretchingBenefits" %}}

 Right now I am sitting on my balcony, enjoying the last ray of sun and wishing I could go back to Italy.
 I already started complaining about what had gone wrong this week but then I stopped myself.
 I want this blog to be super positive and get rid of any negative vibe whatsoever.
-Instead, let me tell you about my new Yoga stretching philosophy and let me guide you through my favorite Yoga Stretches.
+Instead, let me tell you about my new Yoga stretching philosophy, about all the benefits stretching has on your body and let me guide you through my favorite Yoga Stretches.

 I have started with stretching a little while ago.
 My goal was to gain flexibility and ultimately to be able to do splits.
 So far I am still working on the splits.
 However, with regards to flexibility, I must say that I have never felt better.
 I was so inspired by all those Instagram girls that were able to twist their whole body without the slightest hint of pain on their faces.